Atril33/budget-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖  BLOG APP <a name='about-project'></a>
+# 📖  Budget App <a name='about-project'></a>

-> Rails Blog App is a Ruby on Rails web application that allows users to create, manage, and interact with blog posts.
-Users can create their own blog posts, update existing ones, and delete posts if needed.
-The application provides a user-friendly interface for writing and publishing blog content.
-Built using Ruby and Ruby on Rails.
+> The budget app is a straightforward tool to keep track of your daily expenses in different categories.
+It's built using Ruby and is a complete app that covers both the front-end and back-end

 ## 🛠 Built With <a name='built-with'></a>